 - Reside in an off campus community further from campus

 OCCS oversees the Free Student Legal Service, providing 15 minute consultations on a variety of civil and criminal issues - landlord/tenant, leases, citations, etc. This service is available by appointment for undergraduate and graduate students.

 Off Campus and Commuter Services are located in 250 Sykes Student Union, 610-436-2209.

 Off Campus Housing

-Students who choose to live in the Borough of West Chester or one of the surrounding communities must secure their own living accommodations.
-West Chester University has partnered with Places4Students.com, a company that specializes in providing off campus housing solutions, to assist students in locating available rental apartments and/or houses.
-Please note that the Borough of West Chester has student zoned housing - "A living arrangement for at least two students to a maximum of four students who are unrelated by blood, marriage or legal adoption." and considers the definition of a student as the following: " An individual who is enrolled or has made application and been accepted at a university, college of trade school and is taking at least 6 credit hours and whose primary occupation is as a student or who is on a semester or summer break from studies at a university, college or trade school."
+Students who choose to live in the Borough of West Chester and the surrounding communities must secure their own living accommodations.
+OCCS partners with Places4Students.com to provide off campus housing solutions and will provide information and support to students who are searching for off campus housing opportunities.
+Additional information about living off campus can be found on the web at www.wcupa.edu/occs/.
+If you are interested in renting off campus in the Borough of West Chester, please note that it has student-zoned housing -- "a living arrangement for at least two students to a maximum of four students who are unrelated by blood, marriage or legal adoption" -- and considers the definition of a student as the following: "an individual who is enrolled or has made application and been accepted at a university, college, or trade school and is taking at least 6 credit hours and whose primary occupation is as a student or who is on a semester or summer break from studies at a university, college, or trade school."
 This applies to undergraduate and graduate students.